School Trips to Vienna

 Reasons to Visit

-St. Stephen's Cathedral is the number one attraction in the city.
-You can also climb up St. Stephen's Cathedral (South Tower, Türmer Stube), take the li? up to the Pummerin (North Tower), or go down into the catacombs.
+St. Stephen's Cathedral (Stephansdom) is the number one attraction in the city.
+You can also climb up St. Stephen's Cathedral (South Tower), take the lift up to the Pummerin bell (North Tower), or go down into the catacombs.

 Prater Amusement Park